raptowl/dotfiles/README.md

 This variable indicates the path to `.dotfiles`.
 By default, this is set to `$HOME/.dotfiles`, and changing this value is not recommended.
-The execution files such as in `bin/` and `dotmgr.sh` loads the original library file `lib.sh`.
+The most execution files of this repository loads the original library file `lib.sh`.
 To load the file, the execution files refer to this variable.

 At present, this variable is defined at `.bash_profile` only.
-It might be that you will be able to refer to this variable by `zsh`, `tcsh` later.
+It might be that you will be able to refer to this variable by `zsh` later.

 ### Manager Script `dotmgr.sh` (incomplete)